Conversational Recommendation: Theoretical Model and Complexity Analysis: Devising Optimal Strategies

 ``$\Leftarrow$'' Suppose now that there exists an efficient \crs strategy for the target problem defined above---with $p$ Boolean features and $c$ items---whose maximum number of slot filling questions is within $M$.
 Such a strategy defines a BDT whose maximum path length is $M$ as follows: transform the binary tree representing the strategy by substituting each internal-node feature label $f_i$ with test $T_i$, and each leaf-node item label $I_O$ with object $O$.
 Clearly such a BDT is isomorphic to the strategy, hence its depth is $M$. \end{proof}

 The above theorem highlights the difficulty in optimizing \crs efficiency in the case in which the only transformation is slot filling; one may wonder how representative of the general case such ``simple'' case is, and whether interactions with slot unfilling/change could be more efficient than slot filling, after all.
-The following theorem shows that the other transformations are just ``deroutes'' from the shortest interaction paths, showing that conversations containing slot unfilling/change can always be transformed into conversations containing only slot filling, whose length is no worse than the initial one.
+However, the following theorem shows that the other transformations are just ``deroutes'' from the shortest interaction paths; in particular, we show that a conversation of length $n$, containing all kinds of transformation---\ie slot filling/unfilling/change---can always be transformed into a conversation of length $m$ containing only slot filling, whose length $m$ is no worse than the initial one $n$---\ie $m \le n$.
+This shows that the search for shortest transformations can be limited to the ones involving only slot filling.

 \begin{theorem} For every sequence of interactions from $U_0 + \Rec(U_0)$ to a success state $U_n + \{I\}$, where $I$ is accepted by the user, there is another sequence of interactions from a state $U_0' + \Rec(U_0')$ to a state $U_m' + \{I\}$, whose transformations are only substitutions (slot fillings), and whose number of interactions $m$ is not larger than the initial one, \ie $m \le n$. \end{theorem} \begin{proof} If the interaction is already composed by substitutions only, the claim is trivially true; suppose then that there are also slot unfilling and slot change interactions.
 For every contraction $\sigma(v) = x$, we focus on the state in which the feature contained $v$.
 If $f_i(Q_0) = v$, \ie the value was in the initial query $Q_0$, let $Q_0' = \tau(Q_0)$ where $\tau(v) = x$, that is, we start with the variable unfilled from the very beginning.
 If instead the filling happened in an intermediate interaction, we just remove the interaction in which $f_i$ was (erroneously) filled by $v$.
 Of course, we eliminate also the subsequent slot unfilling interaction.
 In both cases, the new sequence of interactions is shorter (by 1 or by 2) than $n$.
 We proceed in a similar way also for slot changing, and repeat the steps until no more such steps are performed.
 In the end, we obtain an interaction sequence that starts from $U_0' + \Rec(U_0')$ (with $U_0$ possibly different from $U_0$), ends with the same satisfying item at $U_m' + \{I\}$, where $m \le n$. \end{proof}